 Lottery retailer training focuses on age identification requirements, player information and the availability of problem gambling support services.

-Through the Liquor and Gaming Authority of Manitoba, employees at liquor vendors, beer vendors and video lotto (VLT) sites are trained on the responsible sale of alcohol, VLT responsible gambling and player information, and problem gambling services.
+Through the Liquor, Gaming and Cannabis Authority of Manitoba, employees at liquor vendors, beer vendors and video lotto (VLT) sites are trained on the responsible sale of alcohol, VLT responsible gambling and player information, as well as problem gambling services.

 All casino and Liquor Mart employees take social responsibility training.
 Liquor vendors, beer vendors and VLT site staff receive social responsibility training through the LGA.
 Lottery retailers are trained on selling responsibly.

-$7.7 million in funding provided to the Addictions Foundation of Manitoba for addictions and research in 2017/18.
+$5.3 million in funding provided to the Addictions Foundation of Manitoba for addictions awareness, treatment and evaluation in 2019/20.